-As NY Tax Attorney’s we specialize in tax negotiation and working with taxpayers to resolve there IRS tax problems, whether it is back taxes or dealing with an audit.
-With the proper tax relief methods applied and using IRS doctrine, we provide our clients with a compromise between what the IRS wants and what the taxpayer can comfortably deliver, promoting compromise and compliance is the hallmark of what we do here at 101 Tax Strategies .
-In addition to executing offer in compromises, we resolve IRS back taxes, provide back tax settlements, handle NYS and IRS audits, late filings, unfiled returns, wage garnishments, bank levies, tax liens and much more so that taxpayers nationwide can receive professional tax help and take advantage of immediate tax relief.
+As NY Tax Attorneys we specialize in tax negotiation and working with taxpayers to resolve there IRS tax problems, whether it is back taxes or dealing with an audit.
+With the proper tax relief methods applied and using IRS doctrines, we provide our clients with a compromise between what the IRS wants and what the taxpayer can comfortably deliver, promoting compromise and compliance is the hallmark of what we do.
+In addition to executing offer in compromises, we resolve IRS back taxes, provide back tax settlements, handle NYS and IRS audits, late filings, unfiled returns, wage garnishments, bank levies, tax liens and much more so that taxpayers nationwide can receive professional tax help and take advantage of tax relief.

 Whether your looking for tax help, tax relief or back taxes help, citizens across the country require IRS back tax relief on numerous dilemmas, whether it stems from business back taxes to unpaid stock transactions to levied wage garnishments, we as NY Tax Attorney’s know how to provide tax relief for our clients with the proper tools to satisfy most IRS demands.

 The mere mention of IRS back tax liabilities spark stress and tension.
 The IRS has developed a reputation of foiling all would be back tax evaders.
 The trick is not to try to outsmart the IRS, but work within there guidelines to deliver a tax relief agreement between what the IRS wants and what the taxpayer can deliver.
 This is the area in which we specialize, promoting compliance, tax relief and compromise is the hallmark of what we do.